 Abstract

-AIM: Disease knowledge may activate patients with inflammatory bowel disease (IBD) to engage in care and improve health related quality of life (HRQoL).
-We evaluated the association between patient disease knowledge of IBD and HRQoL and identified patient and disease related predictors of patient knowledge of IBD.
+AIM: To evaluate the association between patient disease knowledge of IBD and HRQoL and identify patient and disease related predictors of patient knowledge of IBD.

 METHODS: We performed a cross-sectional study of IBD patients with an established diagnosis of IBD longer than 3 months prior to enrollment.
-The Crohn’s and Colitis Knowledge Score (CCKNOW), and Short Inflammatory Bowel Disease Questionnaire (SIBDQ) were self-administered to assess patient knowledge of IBD and HRQoL, respectively.
+The Crohn’s and Colitis Knowledge Score (CCKNOW) and Short Inflammatory Bowel Disease Questionnaire (SIBDQ) were self-administered to assess patient knowledge of IBD and HRQoL, respectively.
 Demographic and disease characteristics were abstracted from the electronic medical record.
 The correlation between CCKNOW and SIBDQ scores was assessed by a linear regression model.
 Associations of patient knowledge and the variables of interest were calculated using ANOVA.

 RESULTS: A total of 101 patients were recruited.
 Caucasian race, younger age at diagnosis, and having a college or post-graduate degree were significantly associated with higher CCKNOW scores.
 Patients with CD had higher CCKNOW scores compared to patients with UC and IBDU, p<0.01.
 There was no significant correlation between overall CCKNOW and SIBDQ scores (R2=0.34, p=0.13).
 The knowledge sub-domain of diet in CCKNOW was negatively correlated with HRQoL (R2=0.69, p<0.01).